URI residence hall, fitness center earn LEED gold certifications

 The project was supported in part by a $1 million private donation from Michael Fascitelli, a 1978 graduate of the University and former chief executive officer of Vornado Realty Trust, a commercial real estate firm in New York, and his wife Beth, and a $1 million gift from Bank of America.
 The center is named in honor of Fascitelli’s late mother, Anna.

-Topics: Architectural Firms, Associations / Organizations, Automation and Controls, Building Owners and Managers, Certifications, Construction Firms, Consulting - Green & Sustainable Strategies and Solutions, Daylighting / Skylights / Natural Lighting, Educational Buildings - Colleges and Universities, Energy Saving Products, Energy Storage - Solar Energy Storage, Engineering Firms, Exteriors, Green Roofs / Garden Roofs, Radiant Heat - Electrical & Hydronic, Solar Energy & Solar Power, Sustainable Communities, Technology, Urban Planning and Design, USGBC, Water Heating Strategies - Energy Efficient Water Heating / Heaters and Boilers, Water Saving Strategies and Devices, Windows - Glass and Glazing Strategies and Systems
+Topics: Architectural Firms, Associations / Organizations, Automation and Controls, Building Owners and Managers, Certifications, Construction Firms, Consulting - Green & Sustainable Strategies and Solutions, Daylighting / Skylights / Natural Lighting, Educational Buildings - Colleges and Universities, Energy Saving Products, Energy Storage - Solar Energy Storage, Engineering Firms, Exteriors, Green Roofs / Garden Roofs, Radiant Heat - Electrical & Hydronic, Solar Energy & Solar Power, Sustainable Communities, Technology, Urban Planning and Design, USGBC, Water Heating Strategies, Water Saving Strategies and Devices, Windows - Glass and Glazing Strategies and Systems

 Companies: U.S. Green Building Council